 This policy does not cover personally owned information resources that are not connected to or otherwise using Institute information resources.

 This policy does not apply to cyber-security, computer engineering, or network engineering research activity that, by their very nature, may violate the scope of this policy.
 Such research must be carried out in a manner that employs sufficient and appropriate safeguards to contain the research to a pre-defined and intended Institute information resource(s).
 Such research must be safeguarded from conception to termination of the research.
 In addition, such research must not interfere with or compromise the operation or security of the Institute’s resources.
 All staff, faculty, or students involved in such research are strongly advised to consult with the Information Security Office before initiating any activities associated with such research to ensure that adequate and appropriate safeguards are implemented.

 Minor infractions of this policy, when accidental, such as consuming excessive resources or overloading computer systems, are generally resolved informally by the unit administering the accounts or network.
 This may be done through electronic mail or in-person discussion and education.

 Student violations of campus policy will be referred to the judicial committee.
-Faculty or Staff violations of campus policy will be referred to the Provost Office and HR respectively.
-Penalties may range from warning, temporary suspension of email privileges, to permanent revocation of privileges.
+Faculty or Staff violations of campus policy will be referred to the Provost's Office and Human Resources, respectively.
+Penalties may range from a warning or temporary suspension of email privileges to permanent revocation of privileges.
 Violations of law will be reported to the appropriate legal authorities.